 Giffgaff’s extras and benefits

 Giffgaff is something of a no-thrills network.
-While you do get to change your plan every 30 days and tether your phone as a Wi-Fi hotspot, the only real perk is Payback points.
+While you do get inclusive EU roaming (subject to a 5GB monthly cap) and the ability to tether your phone as a Wi-Fi hotspot, the only real perk is Payback points.
 This means you can earn points by bringing friends to giffgaff or helping out on the community.
 You can then trade these points for cash, credit or a donation to charity.

 Verdict: